 The advertising model works by providing a free product or service that people want to consume.
 Later, it displays ads to those readers or viewers.
 Youtube is following the ad-based business model.

 An affiliate business model allows a firm to sell the products of other companies on their website.
-Amazon Affiliate Program. follows the affiliate marketing business model.
+Like this company named Khojdeal is selling bluestone products with the help of discount coupons or the famous Amazon Affiliate Program follows the affiliate marketing business model.

 A P2P business is a platform between consumers and individual service providers.
 It provides revenue by taking a percentage of all sales made through their platform.